 All welded splices shall be partial joint penetration (PJP) unless designated otherwise on the plans.
-All welded splices shall be made by using a prequalified joint designation in accordance with AWS D1.1.
+All welded splices shall be made by using a prequalified joint designation per AWS D1.1.
 The CJP design shall include beam copes (weld access holes) through the web of the pile at the junctures with the flanges.
-Copes shall be made in accordance with AWS D1.1, section 5.17.
-If backing is used it shall be in accordance with AWS D1.1.
+Copes shall be made per AWS D1.1, section 5.17.
+If backing is used it shall be per AWS D1.1.
 Removal of the backing after welding is not required.

-Personnel performing welding inspection shall be a certified welding inspector (CWI) in accordance with AWS D1.1, Chapter 6.
-All welded pile splices shall be made in accordance with a written Welding Procedure Specification (WPS) that shall be reviewed, and approved by the Contractor's CWI, prior to welding any piling splices on the project.
-The WPS shall list all essential variables of the process in accordance with AWS D1.1.
+Personnel performing welding inspection shall be a certified welding inspector (CWI) per AWS D1.1, Chapter 6.
+All welded pile splices shall be made per a written Welding Procedure Specification (WPS) that shall be reviewed and approved by the Contractor's CWI, before welding any piling splices on the project.
+The WPS shall list all essential variables of the process per AWS D1.1.
 The WPS shall be available for review by the Engineer.

 All welded splices shall be made with low hydrogen electrodes.
-The Contractor shall adhere to the low hydrogen practice for electrodes in accordance with AWS D1.1.
+The Contractor shall adhere to the low hydrogen practice for electrodes per AWS D1.1.

 All cuts at splices shall be made normal to the longitudinal axis of the pile.
-The cut-off portion may be driven to start the next pile or it may be welded to previously driven piles to provide the necessary extension length.
+The cut-off portion may be driven to start the next pile, or it may be welded to previously driven piles to provide the necessary extension length.

-All welders shall be currently qualified in accordance with AWS D1.1.
-Welder qualifications shall be approved by the Contractor's CWI prior to the start of welding.
+All welders shall be currently qualified per AWS D1.1.
+Welder qualifications shall be approved by the Contractor's CWI before the start of welding.
 The welder shall be requalified if any essential variables listed in AWS D1.1 are not met.